 The steel panel studs within the infill panel frame are designed to resist wind loading due to the action of wind on the building's cladding.
 The infill panels are not designed for vertical loads to be transferred to them.
-The Horizon Offsite Infill panel can only be used within framed buildings that possess their own independent lateral stability systems and as a result a soft joint is incorporated to ensure that no load transfer occurs.
+The Metal Frame Construction Infill panel can only be used within framed buildings that possess their own independent lateral stability systems and as a result a soft joint is incorporated to ensure that no load transfer occurs.

-The design of the superstructure is to be the responsibility of the Clients' structural engineer.
-Before carrying out this design, the Client's Engineer will need to liaise with Horizon Offsite Structural Engineer, who will provide the following information:
+The design of the superstructure is to be the responsibility of the Clients' Structural Engineer.
+Before carrying out this design, the Clients Engineer will need to liaise with Metal Frame Construction Structural Engineer, who will provide the following information:

-The permissible deflection of the primary structure to ensure the LGS deflection head detail is designed correctly to allow the infill panels remain within the deflection limits set out by the design.
+The permissible deflection of the primary structure to ensure the steel frame infill panels are allowed to remain within the deflection limits set out by the design.